 The Horizon segment brings in the remaining 5% or so of sales.
 It consists of capacity sold to Alaska under capacity purchase agreements.

 Alaska Air Group serves nearly 120 destinations through an expansive network in Alaska, the contiguous 48 states, Hawaii, Canada, Costa Rica, and Mexico.
 The company leases operations, training, and aircraft maintenance facilities in Portland and Spokane, as well as line maintenance stations in Boise, Bellingham, Eugene, San Jose, Medford, Redmond, Seattle, and Spokane.
 It also leases call center facilities in Phoenix and Boise.

 Alaska Air's airline tickets are distributed through the airline's website and through traditional and online travel agencies.
 The travel agencies use global distribution systems to obtain fare and inventory data from airlines and reservation call centers, located in Phoenix; Kent, Washington; and Boise, Idaho.

 As its name implies, Alaska Air Group transports more passengers between Alaska and the US mainland than any other airline.
 Besides its own flights, the passenger segment provides passenger service through contracts with

-Alaska Air's revenue has achieved lift-off in recent years as it adds new routes and planes and reconfigures seating plans.
+Alaska Air's revenue has achieved lift-off in recent years as the Virgin America acquisition took sales to new heights.

 19300 INTERNATIONAL BLVD